-Stage three requires you to develop a host of new materials specially targeted at combating some of the challenges associated with working remotely this include:
+Stage three requires you to develop a host of new materials specially targeted at combating some of the challenges associated with working remotely.
+These include:

 3. Active Engagement

-When working remotely - our critical objective as remote sellers is to make sure the prospect is actively engaged in all aspects of the deal cycle; including but not limited to initial email exchanges, discovery call, demonstration and the exploration phases of the deal
+When working remotely – our critical objective as remote sellers is to make sure the prospect is actively engaged in all aspects of the deal cycle, including but not limited to initial email exchanges, discovery calls, demonstration, and the exploration phases of the deal.

-To ensure active engagement - it can be extremely helpful to introduce call recording technology where a scorecard can be filled out to make sure reps are asking the right questions to establish a constant connection with their prospects.
-Questions for your scorecard can include:
+To ensure active engagement – it can be extremely helpful to introduce call recording technology where a scorecard can be filled out to make sure reps are asking the right questions to establish a constant connection with their prospects.
+Questions for your scorecard can include the following:

 4. Visibility during remote sales

 From a sales perspective, leading indicators refer to “inputs” which create the “outputs” you desire.
-Number of dials, emails sent, deals created are all examples of inputs.
+The number of dials, emails sent, and deals created are all examples of inputs.

 In a remote setting, we need to be advocating a collective corporate consciousness around leading indicators and encouraging reps to drive their own results above the average.